insects like black flies and mosquitoes can not tolerate garlic.

 Garlic has long been considered a herbal "wonder drug" with

 a reputation in folklore for preventing everything from the common cold

 and flu to the Plague.

 Garlic has been used extensively in herbal medicine (phytotherapy, sometimes

 Raw garlic is used by some to treat the symptoms of acne and there is

 some evidence that it can assist in managing high cholesterol levels.

-It is effective as a natural mosquito repellent
+Garlic is effective as a natural mosquito and black fly repellent.

 prefer to take garlic supplements.